What Is A Microphone True Or False

 3. TRUE or FALSE: Proximity effect only affects dynamic microphones.

 FALSE.
 Proximity effect, the bass boost that occurs when a sound source is placed close to the microphone, affects all microphone types to varying degrees.
-However, it is generally more pronounced in directional microphones (like cardioid or supercardioid patterns) and less noticeable in omnidirectional microphones.
+That said, it is generally more pronounced in directional microphones (like cardioid or supercardioid patterns) and less noticeable in omnidirectional microphones.
 Understanding proximity effect is crucial for achieving desired tonal balance in recordings.

 4. TRUE or FALSE: A higher sensitivity microphone always picks up more background noise.

 TRUE.
 Higher sensitivity microphones, while capturing subtle details, are also more susceptible to picking up unwanted ambient sounds.
-This is a trade-off engineers frequently navigate.
+This is a trade-off engineers frequently manage.
 In situations with high background noise, a less sensitive microphone might be preferred to minimize unwanted sounds.

 5. TRUE or FALSE: Omnidirectional microphones are best for recording vocals.